gomorpheus/morpheus-docs/personas/personas.rst

 Accessing Alternate Personas
 ----------------------------

-Switch Personas by clicking on your name in the upper-left corner of the application window.
+Switch Personas by clicking on your name in the upper-right corner of the application window.
 If your Role gives you access to any additional Personas, they will be listed here.

 .. image:: /images/personas/2switchPersona.png